akhepcat/p64-fanctl/README.md

 # p64-fanctl
-bash script to control a small fan from a pine64 GPIO
+bash script to control a small fan from a Pine64 or RockPro64 5v GPIO

 usage: fanctl [start|stop|setup|on|off|auto|unauto]